-When an AMBER Alert is broadcasted, the alert interrupts all participating TV and radio stations, appears on associated social media websites (i.e. Facebook, Twitter) and RSS feeds, is sent to Wireless AMBER Alert subscribers, and notifies the Canada Border Services Agency to prevent the suspect and victim from leaving Canada.
-Some provinces and states also use electronic highway signs in the AMBER Alert.
-Highway signs in areas where the suspect may be show a description of the victim, the suspect, and the suspect’s vehicle.
+Some provinces and states also use electronic highway signs in the Amber Alert.
+Highway signs in areas where the suspect may be show a description of the victim, the suspect, and the suspect vehicle.

 Wireless AMBER Alert

-In May 2010, AMBER Alert Canada created an initiative called Wireless AMBER Alerts, a program that distributes AMBER Alerts to wireless subscribers who opt in to receive such messages.
-Subscribers capable of receiving text messages, and whose wireless carrier participates in the Wireless AMBER Alerts Initiative, may opt in to receive alerts at www.wirelessamber.ca or directly through your wireless device by texting 26237 (AMBER).
-Some provinces offer an app that can be downloaded on your Smartphone to provide you with updates on AMBER in your province.
+In May 2010, Amber alert Canada created an initiative called Wireless AMBER Alerts, a program that distributes AMBER Alerts to wireless subscribers who opt in to receive such messages.
+Subscribers capable of receiving text messages, and whose wireless carrier participates in the Wireless AMBER Alerts Initiative, may opt in to receive alerts at www.wirelessamber.ca or directly through your wireless device.

 AMBER Alert in Canada

 In the summer of 2010, Canada became the first country to create a partnership with a social network, Facebook, to assist the police in alerting the public about AMBER alerts.
-New Brunswick was the first province to create an AMBER alert Facebook page and within 6 months was followed by Prince Edward Island, Newfoundland and Labrador, Ontario, and Québec.
-These pages allow you to “Like” them and receive instant updates about alerts in the specific province.
+New Brunswick was the first province to create an Amber alert Facebook page and within 6 months was followed by Prince Edward Island, Newfoundland and Labrador, Ontario, and Québec.
+There is expected to be a Facebook Amber alert page for every province and territory by the end of 2011.

 AMBER Alert Success Stories

-May 26, 2014, Trois-Rivieres, Quebec: A 1 day old baby was abducted from the Ville-Marie hospital in Quebec by a woman who was dressed as a nurse.
+May 26, 2014, Trois-Rivieres, Quebec: A one-day old baby was abducted from the Ville-Marie hospital in Quebec by a woman who was dressed as a nurse.
 The parents and hospital staff were quick to notice the absence of the baby.
-Quebec provincial police issued an AMBER alert containing a photo of the baby, the picture of the suspect-which was obtained from hospital security cameras, as well a description of the suspect’s car.
-After seeing the AMBER Alert on Facebook, four local teenagers recognized the suspect and immediately got in contact with the local police.
+Quebec provincial police issued an Amber alert containing a photo of the baby, the picture of the suspect-which was obtained from hospital security cameras, as well a description of the suspect’s car.
+After seeing the Amber Alert on Facebook, four local teenagers recognized the suspect and immediately got in contact with the local police.
 Only 3 hours after the Amber alert was issued, the police arrived at the suspect’s apartment and located the baby safely.